People Share Things That Dumb People Say To Sound Smarter Even Though They Don’t Sound Intelligent At All

 This sounds so true.
 When they have nothing to say, they just pull out their IQ as an argument.Reddit

 Social psychologists have found that the 'illusion of knowledge' can lead to poor decision-making.
 A study published in the 'Journal of Experimental Social Psychology' reveals that when individuals feel they have a grasp on a topic, they are less likely to seek out additional information or perspectives.
 This cognitive bias can be detrimental, particularly in fields requiring nuanced understanding, such as health care or public policy.
+Encouraging a culture of questioning and humility can help individuals recognize the limits of their knowledge and motivate them to pursue further education.
+Workshops that focus on critical inquiry and open dialogue can facilitate these discussions, helping participants develop a more accurate self-assessment of their knowledge and competencies.

-We've all been guilty of doing something stupid in the past—things that keep us awake at night or make us cringe during the day.
+We've all been guilty of doing something stupid in the past, things that keep us awake at night or make us cringe during the day.

 Remember that embarrassing thing you did in middle school that made everyone laugh at you?
 Let's spend the next four hours agonizing over it and fantasizing about how things could not have gone any worse and how everyone is still laughing at you.